 This command will show you the Python Package Index.

 - Install an application using pip, run the following command:

 pip install <package_name>

 - Remove a Python package installed via pip, use the following command:

 pip uninstall <installed_package_name>

 Note: You can use Pip3 instead of Pip for Python version 3.

 Now I think it’s clear that installing software in Ubuntu Linux is easy and straightforward.
 The software which is not available in the Ubuntu software center can be found as a .deb package or AppImage format.
 You can also install or remove any software via Terminal using official or unofficial PPA.
 If nothing doesn’t work, there is still an option of building from the source code.

 Resource Link: 10 GitHub Alternatives for Hosting your Open Source Projects

-I hope this tutorial on how to install software in Ubuntu Linux will help the beginner in the way of Linux usages.
-Did I miss any important ways to install software in Ubuntu Linux?
+I hope this tutorial on installing the software in Ubuntu Linux will help the beginner in the way of Linux usages.
+Did I miss any important ways to install the software in Ubuntu Linux?
 Let us share your suggestions and experience in the comment section.